JosephLai241/URS/README.md

 Use the `-u` flag to indicate a Redditor and the number of results returned.
 The program will then display the type of scrape and check if the Redditor(s) exist.
 It will display a list of invalid Redditors, if applicable.

-**I recommend exporting Redditor scrapes to JSON because the format is much nicer to read.
-There is also a bug that causes the CSV export to exclude all but the top submission or comment to display in Submissions, Comments, Hot, New, Controversial, Top, Upvoted, Downvoted, Gilded, Gildings, Hidden, and Saved lists.**
+**This is currently for JSON ONLY.
+There is a [CSV export bug](https://github.com/JosephLai241/Universal-Reddit-Scraper/issues/3) that needs squashing.
+I will be replacing the following screenshots with JSON examples soon.**

 Scraping 5 results for each of u/spez's user attributes and export to CSV: